cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 {% url `cy.visit()` visit %} and {% url `cy.request()` request %} are automatically prefixed with this value - avoiding the need to specify them.

-`baseUrl` can be set in your configuration file (`cypress.json` by default) - and then you can use an environment variable to override it.
+`baseUrl` can be set in your configuration file (`cypress.json` by default) - and then you can set an environment variable in your OS to override it like shown below.

 ```shell
 CYPRESS_BASE_URL=https://staging.app.com cypress run